rei/rei-cedar-docs/docs/components/buttons/README.md

 </cdr-doc-example-code-pair>

-## Icon Only With Border
+## Icon Only With Background

-Use `with-border` property in conjunction with the `icon-only` property to make icon buttons more identifiable.
+Use `with-background` property in conjunction with the `icon-only` property to make icon buttons more identifiable.
 Include alternative text to describe what the button does.

 <cdr-doc-example-code-pair repository-href="/src/components/button" :sandbox-data="Object.assign({}, $page.frontmatter.sandboxData, {components: 'CdrButton, IconAccountProfile'})" >